Upbeat-D/Upbeat-D.Github.io/photography.md

 			<a href="{{ site.url }}/photography/2023/09/03/Xian/">
 				<h6>Xi'an, 2017--2023</h6>
 			</a>
 			<p>Time is flying by and if the application goes well, I'll be leaving Xi'an next June.
-I've spent an unforgettable 7 years here, and this compilation is a collection of photos I took in Xi'an!... <a href="{{ site.url }}/photography/2023/09/03/Xian/">Read More</a></p>
+I've spent an unforgettable 7 years here, and this compilation is a collection of photos I took in Xi'an... <a href="{{ site.url }}/photography/2023/09/03/Xian/">Read More</a></p>
 		</div>
 	</div>